Robust Robustness: Robustness in maxmin applications

 Parts \ref{it:both} and \ref{it:closed} consider robustness with respect to every ambiguity set in some class.
 By the portmanteau theorem, the map $\ang{u \circ f, \cdot}$ on $\D(\Th)$ inherits continuity (lower semicontinuity) from the function $u \circ f$ on $\Th$.
 If $\ang{ u \circ f, \cdot}$ is continuous, then perturbing any prior in the ambiguity set has a small effect on the expectation of $u \circ f$.
 Hence, the payoff guarantee from $f$ over any ambiguity set is robust.
 If $\ang{u \circ f, \cdot}$ is lower semicontinuous, then the expectation of $u \circ f$ can jump down, but not up, at the limit of a sequence of priors.
 Thus, the robustness inequality \eqref{eq:robust} is satisfied as long as the limiting prior is inside the ambiguity set, which holds whenever the ambiguity set is closed.

 Parts \ref{it:lsc} and \ref{it:closure} consider robustness with respect to a fixed ambiguity set.
 If the ambiguity set contains a single prior, then the payoff guarantee reduces to the Bayesian expected payoff under that prior.
 In this case, part~\ref{it:lsc} gives a characterization: the Bayesian expected payoff from $f$ under prior $\pi$ is robust if and only if the induced value function $u \circ f$ is lower semicontinuous $\pi$-almost surely.
-For any closed ambiguity set $\Pi$, part~\ref{it:closure} gives a sufficient condition for robustness: the payoff guarantee from $f$ over $\Pi$ is robust if the induced value function $u \circ f$ is lower semicontinuous $\pi$-almost surely, for each $\pi$ in $\Pi$.
-This sufficient condition is not necessary, as we will see from \cref{res:rich,res:robust_sets} below.
+For any closed ambiguity set $\Pi$, part~\ref{it:closure} gives a sufficient condition for robustness: the payoff guarantee from $f$ over $\Pi$ is robust if, for each $\pi$ in $\Pi$, the induced value function $u \circ f$ is lower semicontinuous $\pi$-almost surely.
+This sufficient condition is not necessary, as can be seen from \cref{res:rich,res:robust_sets} below.

 \cref{res:robustness_continuity} can be used to confirm that the payoff guarantee from a particular mechanism is robust.
 It suffices to check that the induced value function is continuous.
 But many simple mechanisms of interest, such as posted prices, induce \emph{discontinuous} value functions.
-For these mechanisms, the robustness of the payoff guarantee depends on the structure of the ambiguity set.\footnote{This is also why we cannot apply Berge's theorem of the maximum to analyze the payoff guarantee $\inf_{\pi \in \Pi} \ang{ u \circ f, \pi}$.
-Berge's theorem requires the function $\ang{ u \circ f, \cdot}$ to be continuous.}
+For these mechanisms, the robustness of the payoff guarantee depends on the structure of the ambiguity set.